abraddy24/Infinite-Runner-App/Project Log.md

 Goal for week of 11/9/2015
-  Do a tutorial on creaiting games in Android Studio and apply the knowledge from that tutorial to my project.
+  Do a tutorial for piskel and start character anamation and object creation.